kulterryan/kulterryan/README.md

 ## 📢 Acknowledgements

 This journey wouldn't have been possible without the support of mentors, fellow developers, and the tech community.
-A special shoutout to [relevant individuals, resources, or organizations] for inspiration and guidance.

-## 📝 License

-This profile and its content are distributed under the MIT License.
-Feel free to use, modify, or distribute under the same terms.